 - On the difficult balance between acceptance and control Cuba is taking toward the private sector, in Is Cuba’s Vision of Market Socialism Sustainable?

 Cuba’s relations with its regional neighbors had been warming over the past decade, so it came as no surprise that the region rallied behind Obama’s decision to normalize ties with Havana.
-But after the return to power of center-right governments across much of Latin America, Cuba’s communist government finds itself increasingly isolated.
-And the crisis in Venezuela is only solidifying the region’s new fault lines, with Cuba being one of few countries still supporting President Nicolas Maduro’s administration.
+But after the return to power of center-right governments across much of Latin America, Cuba’s communist government found itself increasingly isolated.
+And the crisis in Venezuela only solidified the region’s new fault lines.
+Havana’s isolation has been tempered by the recent resurgence of South America’s political left, but Cuba remains one of few countries still supporting President Nicolas Maduro’s administration.

 - How the coronavirus pandemic affected Cuba’s lucrative medical diplomacy, in How the COVID-19 Pandemic Is Revitalizing Cuba’s Medical Diplomacy